 The Role of Life Stages in Planning

-By understanding how different life stages impact your estate planning needs, you can ensure that your plan remains relevant and effective over time.
+By understanding how different life stages impact your estate planning needs, you can ensure that your plan remains relevant and effective over time — protecting your family at every step.

 Key Life Events That Trigger Estate Planning

 As life unfolds, certain milestones indicate it’s time to revisit your estate planning arrangements.
-Estate planning is a dynamic process that needs to adapt to the changes in your life.
-Major life events such as marriage, the birth of a child, or purchasing a property are key triggers for starting or updating an estate plan.
+Estate planning is a dynamic process that needs to adapt to changes in your circumstances.
+Major life events such as marriage, the birth of a child, or purchasing a property are key triggers for either starting or updating an estate plan.
+As Mike Pugh puts it: “Plan, don’t panic.”
+The time to act is when things are going well — not when a crisis forces your hand.

 Marriage and Civil Partnerships

-Getting married or entering into a civil partnership is a significant life event that should prompt a review of your estate plan.
-This is because your new legal status can affect how your assets are distributed upon death.
-For instance, if you haven’t made a will, the rules of intestacy may not provide for your spouse or partner as you would wish.
+Getting married or entering into a civil partnership is a significant life event that should prompt an immediate review of your estate plan.
+Under English and Welsh law, marriage automatically revokes any existing will — meaning if you don’t make a new one, you could die intestate.
+The rules of intestacy may not provide for your spouse or partner as you would wish, particularly where there are children from a previous relationship or assets you want directed to specific people.

 Upon marriage or entering a civil partnership, it’s essential to consider:

-- Reviewing any existing trusts or other estate planning arrangements.
+- Reviewing any existing trusts or other estate planning arrangements to ensure they still work as intended.

 Having Children and Guardianship Considerations